 What if my mentee changes schools after I start?

 If this occurs, you have several options and Seedling will support you in determining the best choice for you and your mentee.

+I’ve never mentored before.
 What if I need help?